willbchang/chrome-read-later/.github/README.md

 - Only get/set the first HTML video's information.
 - Removing the extension will delete the reading list in the cloud, **it cannot be restored**.
 - The maximum reading list in cloud is up to 250 items, due to google's limits.
-- It may be slow if the reading list in history is near 10,000 items.
+- At most 10,000 reading list items are kept in the archive.

 ## Contribution
 Suggestion & PR are welcome.
 Please open an issue to discussion first.